Carmen-Wu/Spotify/README.md

 ### 2. Screen Archetypes

 * Login
-   * [list associated required story here]
    * user can login
 * Register a new account
    * user can register a new account
    *Profile
    * User can scroll through their own profile *Creation
-   User can add a piece of information
+   * User can add a piece of information
    *Detail
    * User can view the detailed features of each playlist